jaegertracing/jaeger/CONTRIBUTING.md

 ## License

-By contributing your code, you agree to license your contribution under the terms of the MIT License: https://github.com/uber/jaeger/blob/master/LICENSE
+By contributing your code, you agree to license your contribution under the terms of the (MIT License)[./LICENSE].

 If you are adding a new file it should have a header like below.
+The easiest way to add such header is to run `make fmt`.

 ```
 // Copyright (c) 2016 Uber Technologies, Inc.